 Information overload undermines the relevance and understandability of the annual report for its intended users.
 Equally, the XRB believes that detailed EER on a specific topic may be more visible/accessible to its intended audience if it is reported outside the annual report, for example, in a separate report to a regulator, prudential supervisor or government agency or presented on an entity’s website.

 The XRB supports the continued innovation in EER and is committed to working collaboratively with key stakeholders, including policy makers and regulators, to help generate the right balance between policies, regulation and innovation.

-- Considering developing guidance on the reporting of EER.
+- Considering developing guidance on EER.

 - Considering the assurance implications of EER.